screeley44/stateful-gluster/projects/gluster-statefulset-cloud-aws/README.md

   this statefulset experimentation.
 So rather than just creating a single volume per cluster when a user requests storage, we would have a single cluster with it's own TSP...kinda interesting to think about it this way??

 6. Can we have multiple GFS clusters running as their own StatefulSets in a single OCP/Kube cluster?
-Yes, it appears we can.

-7. When resizing/scaling do we delete bricks and volumes?
-How best to do that?
+- Yes, it appears we can as long as you also have a separate service

 # Additional Info